Dark-Alex-17/managarr/README.md

 - [x] View details of a specific movie including description, history, downloaded file info, or the credits
 - [x] View details of any collection and the movies in them
 - [x] Search your library or collections
-- [x] Add or delete movies and downloads
+- [x] Add or delete movies, downloads, and indexers
 - [x] Trigger automatic searches for movies
 - [x] Trigger refresh and disk scan for movies, downloads, and collections
 - [x] Manually search for movies
-- [x] Edit your movies and collections
+- [x] Edit your movies, collections, and indexers
 - [x] Manage your tags
 - [x] Manage your root folders
 - [ ] Manage your quality profiles
 - [ ] Manage your quality definitions
-- [ ] Manage your indexers
 - [x] View and browse logs, tasks, events queues, and updates
 - [x] Manually trigger scheduled tasks